 Fish and Wildlife Service, Interior.

 We, the U.S. Fish and Wildlife Service (Service), invite the public to comment on applications to conduct certain activities with foreign species that are listed as endangered under the Endangered Species Act (ESA) and foreign or native species for which the Service has jurisdiction under the Marine Mammal Protection Act (MMPA).
-With some exceptions, the ESA and the MMPA prohibit activities with listed species unless Federal authorization is issued that allows such activities.
-The ESA and MMPA also require that we invite public comment before issuing permits for endangered species or marine mammals.
+With some exceptions, the ESA and the MMPA prohibit activities Start Printed Page 59820with listed species unless Federal authorization is issued that allows such activities.
+The ESA and MMPA also require that we invite public comment before issuing permits for any activity otherwise prohibited by the ESA or MMPA with respect to any endangered species or marine mammals.

-Obtaining Documents: The applications, application supporting materials, and any comments and other materials that we receive will be available for public inspection at http://www.regulations.gov in Docket No. FWS-HQ-IA-2018-0086.
+Obtaining Documents: The applications, application supporting materials, and any comments and other materials that we receive will be available for public inspection at http://www.regulations.gov in Docket No. FWS-HQ-IA-2020-0099.

 Submitting Comments: When submitting comments, please specify the name of the applicant and the permit number at the beginning of your comment.
 You may submit comments by one of the following methods:

 Internet: http://www.regulations.gov.
 Search for and submit comments on Docket No. FWS-HQ-IA-2020-0099.

 U.S. mail or hand-delivery: Public Comments Processing, Attn: Docket No. FWS-HQ-IA-2020-0099; U.S. Fish and Wildlife Service Headquarters, MS: PRB/3W; 5275 Leesburg Pike, Falls Church, VA 22041-3803.